 Create a vApp from the template and modify the vApp.
-See "Create and Modify a vApp," on page 74.
+SeeCreate and Modify a vApp.

 Import a vApp from vSphere

 To make a virtual machine from the underlying vSphere infrastructure available to your vCloud Director server, you can import it and save it as a vApp.